jiraroj-wir/MUIC-ICGS112-Geography-of-Human-Activities/docs/final-questions.md

 ---

-## Explain the development of urbanization in the United States and Thailand.
+## Explain the development of urbanization in the United States and Thailand, focusing on the key factors that have driven urban growth in both countries.
+Discuss the specific factors that have contributed to the rapid urbanization in Thailand, including economic, social, and political influences, and compare these factors to those in the United States.
+Additionally, analyze the environmental, economic, and social challenges that both countries face as a result of urbanization, and propose strategies to manage these challenges in the future.

 **Answer:**

 - US: driven by industrialization, transportation, suburban expansion.